 by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Professional DevelopmentTagged as: Goals, Leadership

-While both of these models are useful – and necessary – a good coach does one additional thing: it helps clarify goals, and the path to achieve them.
+While both of these frameworks are useful, a good coach does one additional thing: they clarify goals, and the path to achieve them.

 Nevertheless, there is much that can be learned from the coaching profession.
 The the next time a colleague, direct report, or a mentee asks for your guidance, instead of telling them “the answer”, consider asking them these three basic coaching questions: